CUAHSI/HydroDesktop/Documentation/OnlineHelp/source/guide-books/Map/Map.rst

 Layout
 ------

-To print or export a map, or set up the map layout by going to the *File* menu in the main toolbar and selecting *Print*.
+To print or export a map, or set up the map layout by going to the *File* menu in the main toolbar and selecting *Print Layout*.
 This displays the Print Layout window.
   * To add a map to the layout, click on the *Insert Map* button and drag-drop it to the layout.
 You can change the scale of the map by changing the Scale value in the map properties of the layout.